Emily-Chiu-TC/bio_ppd/README.md

 * Marble Guess: Marbles of a known quantity were placed in a transparent container, with potential biases created by other materials; courtesy of Emily and Kyle
 * Resource Display:
   * Workbook: information on colour vision deficiency, nice data visualisation, and hands-on exercise for the younger audience; courtesy of Freddie, Kyle, Emily and Katie
-  * Leaflet: QR codes for signposting to other relevant online content; courtesy of Emily, Kyle and Katie
+  * Leaflet: QR codes for signposting to other relevant online content; courtesy of David and Emily
   * Accessible colour palettes: derived from RStudio and Canva; courtesy of Katie
   * chart guides from <https://chart.guide/>